BRP (NASDAQ:DOOO) Updates Q3 2023 Earnings Guidance

 BRP (NASDAQ:DOOO – Get Rating) updated its third quarter 2023 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $1.70- for the period, compared to the consensus earnings per share estimate of $2.06.
+The company provided earnings per share (EPS) guidance of $1.70- for the period, compared to the consensus estimate of $2.06.
 The company issued revenue guidance of -.
 BRP also updated its FY 2023 guidance to $8.63-$8.90 EPS.

 BRP Price Performance